uptrain-ai/uptrain/examples/coversation_summarization/README.md

 **RESULT**: The overall performance (Rogue-L score) on the DialogSum dataset was 0.305.
 However, on the data-points identified by the method above, the performance score dropped to 0.237.

 While analyzing the model outputs above, we made a few observations on cases where model does not perform well.
-Note that these are not statistical ways of finding edge cases but are more inspired by our intuition on dealing with the above data.
+Note that these are not statistical ways of finding edge cases but are more inspired by our intuition in dealing with the above data.

 ## Catching Edge-cases for Finetuning the Model Later
 A basic step in fine-tuning the model is to analyze its performance and identify situations where it doesn't perform well to catch appropriate edge-cases.
 We do this by making a few observations on the model performance.